fwextensions/QuicKey/docs/chrome-store-description.md

  • Type a few letters
  • Press enter to switch to the selected tab

-Type "/b" to search bookmarks or "/h" to search your browser history.
+You can also type "/b" to search bookmarks or "/h" to search your browser history.

 Customize the shortcut key in Settings > Extensions > Keyboard Shortcuts.

-SWITCHING TABS
+★ Fast tab switching

-When you've opened the QuicKey search box, type a few letters of the title or URL of the tab you're looking for.
-QuicKey uses a Quicksilver-style matching algorithm, where contiguous matches at the beginning of words are ranked highly, as are matches against capital letters at the beginning of words.
-This approach should let you type just a few letters to find the right tab.
+QuicKey uses a Quicksilver-style matching algorithm, where contiguous matches at the beginning of words are ranked highly, as are matches against capital letters.
+So you can type just a few letters to find the right tab.

-The first matched tab is selected by default, so you can just press enter to switch to it.
-Or press the up or down arrow keys to move to other results.
-You can also click the desired tab using the mouse.
+The best matched tab is selected by default, so you can just press enter to switch to it.
+Or press the up/down arrow keys to move to other results.
+Or just click it.

 Press esc to clear what you've typed.
 If the search box is empty, then pressing esc will close it.

+★ The Great Suspender integration

-If you use the handy extension The Great Suspender (and you almost certainly are if you have hundreds of tabs open), then suspended tabs will have a faded icon in the list, and the original URL is shown, not that long one that you see in the location bar.
-Pressing enter will switch to the suspended tab, but you can press shift+enter to switch to the tab and unsuspend it in one go.
+If you use the handy extension The Great Suspender, then suspended tabs will have a faded icon in the list, and the original URL is shown (not that long one that you see in the location bar).

-SEARCHING BOOKMARKS AND HISTORY
+Press shift+enter to switch to a tab and unsuspend it in one go.
+Or shift-click it with the mouse.

+★ Search bookmarks

-Besides tabs, you can also quickly open bookmarks or pages from your browser history using QuicKey.
-To search all of your bookmarks, type "/b", then a space, and then start typing part of the name or URL of a bookmark.
+To find a bookmark, type "/b", then a space, and then part of the bookmark's name or URL.

-When you've selected the desired bookmark, press enter to open it in the current tab.
-Press ctrl+enter (cmd+enter on macOS) to open the bookmark in a new tab in the current window, or press shift+enter to open the bookmark in a new window.
+ • Press enter to open it in the current tab
+ • Press ctrl+enter (cmd+enter on macOS) to open it in a new tab in the current window
+ • Press shift+enter to open it in a new window

+★ Search the browser history

-To match a page from your history, type "/h", then a space, and then start typing part of the name or URL of a page.
-The same ctrl+enter and shift+enter shortcuts work with visited pages to open them in new tabs or windows.
-The last 200 pages in the history are available for searching through QuicKey.
+To find something in the last 200 pages of your browser history, type "/h", then a space, and then part of the page's name or URL.

-PRIVACY
+The same ctrl+enter and shift+enter shortcuts will open the visited page in a new tab or window.

+★ Privacy

 To function, QuicKey needs access to your open tabs, bookmarks and history.
 It doesn't interact with the page content in any way and doesn't transmit any information anywhere.

-SUPPORT
+★ Support and source code

 For more information, check out https://fwextensions.github.io/QuicKey/

-CODE

-The QuicKey extension code is here: https://github.com/fwextensions/QuicKey
+The QuicKey source code is at https://github.com/fwextensions/QuicKey

-Using a Quicksilver-style sorting algorithm, switch to any tab with just a few key strokes.